jupyterhub/repo2docker-action/README.md

 - **`ADDITIONAL_TAG`**:
     An optional string that specifies the name of an additional tag you would like to apply to the image.
 Images are already tagged with the relevant [GitHub commit SHA](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit).
 - **`NO_PUSH`**:
-    Setting this variable to any value will prevent any images from being pushed to a registry.
+    If "true". this variable will prevent any images from being pushed to a registry.
 Furthermore, verbose logging will be enabled in this mode.
-This is disabled by default.
+Default value is "false".
 - **`BINDER_CACHE`**:
     Setting this variable to any value will add the file `binder/Dockerfile` that references the docker image that was pushed to the registry by this Action.
 You cannot use this option if the parameter `NO_PUSH` is set.
 This is disabled by default.
     - Note: This Action assumes you are not explicitly using Binder to build your dependencies (You are using this Action to build your dependencies).
 If a directory `binder` with other files other than `Dockerfile` or a directory named `.binder/` is detected, this step will be aborted.
 This Action does not support caching images for Binder where dependencies are defined in `binder/Dockerfile` (if you are defining your dependencies this way, you probably don't need this Action).